rickgennis/managebackups/src/managebackups.1.md

 **managebackups** provides three functions that can be run independently or in combination:

 ## Take Backups
 Given a backup command (tar, cpio, dump, etc) **managebackups** will execute the command, saving the output to a file named with the current date (and optionally time).
 By default the resulting filename will be of the form *directory*/YYYY/MM/*filename*-YYYYMMDD.*ext*.
 When time is included the day of month is also added to the directory structure (*directory*/YYYY/MM/DD/*filename*-YYYYMMDD-HH::MM:SS.*ext*).
+Note: Without time included (**--time**) multiple backups on the same day taken with the same settings will overwrite each other resulting in a single backup for the day.
+With time included each backup is saved separately.

 ## Prune Backups
 **managebackups** deletes old backups that have aged out.
 The aging critera is configured on a daily, weekly, monthly and yearly basis.
 By default *managebackups* will keep 14 dailies, 4 weeklies, 6 monthlies and 2 yearly backups.